opendatacube/datacube-core/docs/ops/indexing.rst

 Indexing Data
 =============

-Once you have the datacube software installed and connected to a database, you can start to load in some data.
+Once you have the Data Cube software installed and connected to a database, you can start to load in some data.
 This step is performed using the **datacube** command line tool.

-When you load data into the Data Cube, all you are doing is recording the existence and detailed metadata about the data into the **database**, none of the raw data itself is copied or moved or transformed.
-This is therefore a relatively fast and lightweight process.
+When you load data into the Data Cube, all you are doing is recording the existence of and detailed metadata about the data into the **database**.
+None of the data itself is copied, moved or transformed.
+This is therefore a relatively safe and fase process.

 Prerequisites for Indexing Data
 -------------------------------